Trump’s Message Against Bloomberg: He’s Too Short to Be President

 Trump “has made clear he will paint former Vice President Joseph R. Biden Jr. as corrupt if he faces him in the fall and will assail other possible Democratic challengers as socialists,” the New York Times reported recently.
 Having apparently ruled out both socialism and corruption as lines of attack against a potential Bloomberg candidacy, he has settled on a lack of height.

 To be sure, Bloomberg himself is calling attention to Trump’s own superficial foibles.
 A new Bloomberg ad that shows Trump in his golf attire, looking fat and clumsy, has run on the cable-news shows Trump watches obsessively and probably instigated the president’s latest binge of enraged late-night tweets.
-And Trump’s campaign has, along with denying Trump’s concocted “debate box” charge, thrown in more insults of his appearance:
+And Trump’s campaign has, along with denying Trump’s concocted “debate-box” charge, thrown in more insults of his appearance:

 Trump’s Democratic opponents have typically shrugged off his bullying by placing themselves above it — hoping that by acting more presidential, they would make him look more childish.
 Bloomberg’s calculation is that, if Trump is going to mock the physical appearance of his opponents, it is worth pointing out that his own appearance is completely ridiculous.